-Here are the 25 best-designed websites in 2019 to help inspire your own website design ideas:
+Here are the 21 best-designed websites to help inspire your own website design ideas:

-Why it stands out: PV Donuts gives users what they expect when they visit a donut site: donuts.
-It does this with an attractive, high-quality image that is used as a full-width background and pairs it with bold text that serves as its unique selling point.
+Why it stands out: PV Donuts gives users what they expect when they visit a donut site—donuts.
+It does this with an attractive, high-quality image used as a full-width background and pairs it with bold text, serving as its unique selling point.
 The site appears clean and modern, showing visitors the products that the business sells.
 This helps capture the interest of visitors, making them more likely to become customers.

-Why it stands out: Beam Marketing’s website is a good example of unique, yet simple one-page websites.
-The website layout is fairly traditional with the logo on the left-hand side and the menu on the right.
+Why it stands out: Beam Marketing’s website is a great example of a unique yet simple one-page website.
+The website layout is fairly traditional, with the logo on the left-hand side and the menu on the right.
 However, the use of a professional image on a primarily plain background creates a modern and clutter-free feel.
 Beam includes a main message on the homepage image with a call to action, as well as a minimalist menu with just four options.